Billy-Spearman-WCCI/RaceCarExtension/README.md

         * But normally, one of the nice things about builders is they can be called in any order.
     * **Fluent Pattern** -- Methods which end with `return this;` so that multiple methods can be called on a single object in a single statement.
+* **Refactoring** -- Simplifying your code without changing its behavior.
+    * If you're doing TDD, refactoring can occur anytime: (1) all tests are currently passing, and (2) you've already committed to git.
+    * Refactor in as small steps as humanly possible.
+        * Rename a single method or field, and then run your tests again.
+        * If you're introducing an interface to a class which currently doesn't implement any interface, start with an empty interface, and add one method at a time.
+        * Refactor early and often.
+    * Refactoring should not be done just because you think the code will be faster ... that's an entirely separate discussion.
+Refactoring should be to make the code cleaner.

 ```
 // Error-prone